-MONETTM Anterior Cervical Interbody Fusion Cage System with Supplementary Fixation Plate is indicated for use in skeletally mature patients with degenerative disc disease (DDD) of the cervical spine with accompanying radicular symptoms at one disc level.
+MATISSE[TM] Anterior Cervical Interbody Fusion Cage system is indicated for use in skeletally mature patients with degenerative disc disease (DDD) of the cervical spine with accompanying radicular symptoms at one disc level.
 DDD is defined as discogenic pain with degeneration of the disc confirmed by patient history and radiographic studies.
-MONETTM Anterior Cervical Interbody Fusion Cage System with Supplementary Fixation Plate is used to facilitate intervertebral body fusion in the cervical spine at the C2 to C7 disc levels using autograft bone.
-MONETTM Anterior Cervical Interbody Fusion Cage System with Supplementary Fixation Plate could be used with additional supplemental fixation systems that have been cleared for use in the cervical spine.
+MATISSE[TM] Anterior Cervical Interbody Fusion Cage system is used to facilitate intervertebral body fusion in the cervical spine at the C3 to C7 disc levels using autograft bone.
+MATISSE[TM] Anterior Cervical Interbody Fusion Cage system is to be used with supplemental fixation.
 Patients should have at least six (6) weeks of non-operative treatment prior to treatment with an intervertebral cage.